 We have a fast boat connection with St Andrews.
-It makes the distance of 12 miles in half-an-hour.
-That’s a beautiful way to see something different to Campbello, as we are not a centre for shopping but St Andrews has that.
+It makes the distance of 12 miles in half an hour.
+That’s a beautiful way to see something different to Campobello, as we are not a centre for shopping but St Andrews has that.

 A whale watch tour would also be possible directly from Campobello Island.

 The Explore Canada website also has information about New Brunswick and the rest of Canada.

 The photos illustrating this post are by Why Eye Photography.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.